Bomb hits Greek office of Israeli shipping company Zim

 Managers at both companies were not immediately available to comment.

-Police sources, however, said that the attack most likely targeted Zim and that its perpetrators were motivated by Israel’s war against the Palestinian Hamas group in Gaza.
+However, police sources said the attack most likely targeted Zim and that its perpetrators were motivated by Israel’s war against the Palestinian Hamas group in Gaza.

 Protest leaflets were found at the entrance of the building reading “Freedom for Palestine”.